ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IBasicManeuverStrategySmoothTurn.rst

 IBasicManeuverStrategySmoothTurn
 ================================

-.. py:class:: IBasicManeuverStrategySmoothTurn
+.. py:class:: ansys.stk.core.stkobjects.aviator.IBasicManeuverStrategySmoothTurn

    object

    Interface used to access options for a Smooth Turn Strategy of a Basic Maneuver Procedure.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IBasicManeuverStrategySmoothTurn

 Overview
 --------